 Once you have your paper or dissertation into a form you are happy with, you can now be your own copy editor.

-A copy editor closely checks papers for issues in spelling, grammar, punctuation, citations, usage, and consistency.
+closely checks papers for issues in spelling, grammar, punctuation, citations, usage, and consistency.
 For scholarly works, this also includes checking the accuracy of the technical language.

 This is also the point where you check that you have everything needed (formatting).